inkstitch/inkstitch/_developers/006-001-report-bugs.md

 **Having Issues with Ink/Stitch?**

-It would be very helpfull, if you reported this back to us on github: <https://github.com/inkstitch/inkstitch/issues>
+It would be very helpful, if you reported this back to us on github: <https://github.com/inkstitch/inkstitch/issues>

 Also have look at these existing issues:
 * [Reported Bugs](https://github.com/inkstitch/inkstitch/issues?q=is%3Aissue+is%3Aopen+label%3Abug)